cosmos/cosmos-sdk/CONTRIBUTING.md

    3. If nobody has been assigned for the issue and you would like to work on it, make a comment on the issue to inform the community of your intentions to begin work.
-4. To submit a work and contribute in development follow standard GitHub best practices:
+4. To submit your work as a contribution to the repository follow standard GitHub best practices:
    1. Fork the repo, branch from the HEAD of `master`, make some commits, and submit a PR to `master`.
       - For core developers working within the `cosmos-sdk` repo, follow branch name conventions to ensure a clear ownership of branches `{moniker}/{issue#}-branch-name`.
    2. If you have something to show, start with a `Draft` PR.
 It's good to have early validation of your work and we highly recommend this practice.
 A Draft PR also indicates to the community that the work is in progress.
-      Draft PRs also helps to putting a PRs and a functionality to the right direction.
+      Draft PRs also helps the core team provide early feedback and ensure the work is in the right direction.
    3. Follow the [CONTRIBUTING GUIDELINES](CONTRIBUTING-GUIDELINES.md).
    3. When the code is complete, change your PR from `Draft` to `Ready for Review`.
    4. Go through the actions for each checkbox present in the PR template description.
 The PR actions are automatically provided for each new PR.